fledge-iot/fledge/docs/plugin_developers_guide/10_testing.rst

 Memory Leaks and Corruptions
 ----------------------------

-Fledge has integrated supported that allows south and north services to be run using the *valgrind* tool.
+Fledge has integrated support that allows south and north services to be run using the *valgrind* tool.
 This tool makes it easy to find memory corruption and leak issues in your plugin

   - Create the service that uses your plugin, say a south service and name that service as you normally would.